Computational Methods and Analysis

 Pulse Sequence Development

 Working in conjunction with Dr Benjamin Zahneisen at Stanford University, we have developed a highly efficient multi band pulse sequence capable of acquiring multiple types of diffusion weighted (DW) MRI data, including high angular resolution single pulsed field gradient (sPFG) data, double pulsed field gradient (dPFG), and hyperecho sPFG.
-The pulse sequence is based on the highly efficient and robust Extended Hybrid-Space SENSE for EPI which provides highly efficient off-resonance and eddy current correction using a joint interleaved blip-up/down reconstruction.
+The pulse sequence is based on the highly efficient Extended Hybrid-Space SENSE for EPI which provides highly efficient off-resonance and eddy current correction using a joint interleaved blip-up/down reconstruction.
 This acquisition is significantly faster than the standard acquisition that require two (blip up & blip down) acquisitions, and also significantly enhances image quality as the distortions are corrected as part of the reconstruction process, rather than ex post facto.
 The resulting acquisition is not only significantly more time efficient, but shows a dramatic improvement in DWI image quality.
 This pulse sequence is currently being used in a range of basic and clinical research projects.
 Figure 1, on the right, shows FA maps (left) and directionally colored FA maps (right) from old (top) and new (bottom) pulse sequences.
 Marked improvement is evident.

 High resolution, low distortion DTI remains one of the major challenges in MR pulse sequence development.
 In order to reduce the deleterious effects of the significant physiological motion in the human brain, single shot, slice selective (i.e., 2D) EPI has been widely adopted as the standard imaging sequence for human in vivo diffusion MRI.
 However, this limits the attainable spatial resolution, and is prone to susceptibility artifacts that significantly distort the images.
 In an earlier NIH-funded project (R01 MH064729), we developed methods for high spatial and angular resolution diffusion tensor imaging (DTI) in humans that overcomes these limitations in existing methods.
 We developed a novel high resolution, low distortion 3D Variable Density Spiral (VDS) Fast Spin Echo (FSE) diffusion tensor imaging (DTI) pulse sequence that allows higher spatial and angular resolution DTI and is able to image in regions of the human brain previously unattainable due to susceptibility distortions.